jsx-eslint/eslint-plugin-react/docs/rules/jsx-restrict-classnames.md

 This rule is off by default.

-Consider you have setup a set of restrict classnames in your `eslintrc`.
+Consider you have setup a set of restricted classnames in your `eslintrc`.

 ```js
 "rules": {